Machine learning in finance has become more prominent recently due to the availability of vast amounts of data and more affordable computing power.

 Another company operating in the digital verification space is Socure.

-The company sources live digital data and correlates thousands of online and offline data points to create an authentic customer identity.
+The company sources live digital data and correlate thousands of online and offline data points to create an authentic customer identity.

 Socure developed a bot called Aida (Authentic Identity Agent) to help establish trust in online transactions.